Oops and Daisies

 Little Miss never gave up on figuring out how to use this Connect Four toy.

-After all, Little Miss has figured out the easiest way up on to the couch.
+After all, Little Miss has figured out the easiest way to climb up to the couch.
 It isn’t pushing herself off the ground, but rather by standing at the 90-degree corner where the two sectionals meet and getting one knee up to propel herself up.
-And that’s just one example of many of her resilience and her never-give-up attitude.
+And that’s just one example of her resilience and never-give-up attitude.
 Does she get frustrated at times?
 Of course.
-Does she walk away from something too?
+Does she walk away from something, too?
 Totally.
 But, more often than not, she’ll also return to it later… ready to give the puzzle piece yet another try, even if its a few days later.

 Share this: